Electrical networks and Lie theory: The electrical Lie group

 \subsection{Action on electrical networks}

 Let $\P(n+1) \subset \R^{(n+1)^2}$ denote the set of response matrices of planar electrical networks with $n+1$ boundary vertices.
-In \cite{CIM}, it is shown that $\P(n+1)$ is exactly the set of symmetric, circular totally-nonnegative $(n+1) \times (n+1)$ matrices.
+In \cite{CIM}, it is shown that $\P(n+1)$ is exactly the set of symmetric, circular totally-nonnegative $(n+1) \times (n+1)$ matrices with row sums equal to 0.
+A matrix $M$ is circular totally-nonnegative if the signed minors $(-1)^k A_{(p_1,p_2,\ldots,p_k),(q_1,q_2,\ldots,q_k)}$ are all nonnegative, whenever $(p_1,p_2,\ldots,p_k,q_k,q_{k-1},\ldots,q_1)$ is in circular order.
 In \cite[Th\'{e}or\`{e}me 4]{dVGV}, it is shown that $\P(n+1)$ can be identified with the set of planar electrical networks with $n+1$ boundary vertices modulo the local transformations of Section \ref{ss:trans}.
 Let $N_0$ denote the empty network (with $n+1$ boundary vertices) and let $L_0 = L(N_0)$ denote the zero matrix.

 \begin{theorem} The nonnegative part $(EL_{2n})_{\geq 0}$ of the electrical group acts on $\P(n+1)$ via:

 \end{theorem} \begin{proof} For a single generator $u_i(a)$, the stated action is well-defined because it can be described explicitly on the level of response matrices.
 The formulae for $L( v_i(a)(N))$ in terms of $L(N)$ is given by the equation \eqref{eq:cim}.